 Sport is a great part of Australian culture and from the professionals to the weekend warriors, sporting injuries are very common.
 Sports injuries can range from minor injuries such as low grade sprains, strains and some overuse injuries to more severe injuries such as ligament and tendon ruptures or dislocations.
 These injuries can be caused by overuse, direct impact, or the application of force that is greater than what a particular tissue can structurally withstand.
 Regular physical activity reduces the likelihood of a person developing many chronic diseases but also increases the chances of developing a sports injury which may require professional treatment.
-Chiropractic treatment can play an important role in the prevention, rehabilitation and management of sports injuries.
+Chiropractic treatment by a sports chiropractor can play an important role in the prevention, rehabilitation and management of sports injuries.

 Preventative treatment aims to address biomechanical deficiencies in joint mobility and muscle balance which may predispose and increase the risk of injury.
 Restoring optimum joint and muscle mechanics through massage, manipulation, taping, stretching and exercises can greatly reduce the risk of injury.